 Dr. S.M.
 Labib

 Labib is an Assistant Professor of (Spatial-) Data Science and (Environmental-) Health at Utrecht University and a visiting researcher scholar at the University of Cambridge; working at the MRC Epidemiology unit with the public health modelling group.
-I am a Quantitative Geographer, with major in Geographical Information Science, and Remote Sensing applications in environmental science and epidemiology.
+I am a Quantitative Geographer, with major in Geographical Information Science, Remote Sensing, and Spatial data science applications in environmental science and epidemiology.